jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 person.greet("Vikram"); //-> "Hello, Vikram!"
 ```

+Using this method shorthand is the same as if you declared a property key and then assigned a `function` function to it.
+Arrow functions do something slightly different, which we'll see at the end of the chapter.

 If you want your `Person` factory function to return objects with the method on them, simply add the method to the object returned by the function: